janhajnrych/space_shooter/README.md

 ## Under Development

 Please mind that this is an on-going project being just one of a few side project of an otherwise very busy single developer.
+Tcp client and server mechanism is under development but you can connect to test server using server_test.py script.

 ## Configuration